TheLogicMaster/Cranked/README.md

 - Test building on Windows/Mac
 - Create a testing framework to compare console output to the official simulator (Graphics, Collisions)
 - Finish font-ends (Libretro core just crashes at the moment, Desktop has no features, Android only loads a test program)
+- Front-end should run in a separate thread
 - Java library with native libs for Android app consumption
 - Scoreboard support
 - Investigate Catalog app (Web API already documented elsewhere)